-Essential guide to working from home in travel
+Essential guide to working from home

 My colleagues and I have put together this guide for those who work from home in travel jobs, either full-time or part-time.
 It’s full of tips, advice and benefits for homeworkers and those who manage a homeworking team.

 Whether you’re already a travel homeworker, someone suddenly finding themselves having to work from home due to Coronavirus, or are considering making the move from office to working from home, this is a must-read.

 BENEFITS: What’s so good about working from home in travel

 A State of Remote Work study by Owl Labs (US video conferencing company) questioned 1,202 full-time workers, of whom 48% work remotely once a week, and 30% work remotely full-time.
 83% of the homeworking participants said working from home makes them happier.
 81% of the total surveyed said the ability to work from home would help them deal with work and life conflicts.
 The people who worked from home full-time were happy with their jobs 22% more often than the office workers.
 So, happiness and improving your work-life balance are clear benefits of homeworking.
 This was a US survey, where homeworking is widespread, though the UK and many other countries are catching up.

 Working at home offers the flexibility to do small home-based tasks during breaks in the day, saving hassle and time later.
 For example, you can put a load of washing on, do quick evening-meal prep, or let in repair people.
 These jobs pile up and take up valuable headspace if you work in an office